Guillaume0001/Guillaume0001/README.md

-<h1 align="center">Hello, je suis Guillaume 🌠</h1>
+<h1 align="center">Hi, I'm Guillaume ✨</h1>

-## À propos de moi :wave:
+## About me :wave:
-- 🔭 Je travaille actuellement pour plusieurs projets.
-- 🌱 J'apprends actuellement l'Anglais.
+- 📖 I'm a French student.
+- 🖥 I operate AS203636.(Actually I've a problem with my router, it will come back soon)
+- 📚 I actually learn "how to sleep" 😴.
-- 💬 Vous pouvez me contacter sur discord (Guillaume0001#0001) ou via mon <a href="https://t.me/Guillaume0001">telegram</a>.
+- 💬 You can contact me on Discord (Guillaume#2008) or on my <a href="https://t.me/Guillaume0001">telegram</a>.

-## Programmation
+## Programation

 ### Languages
 ![HTML5](https://img.shields.io/badge/html5%20-%23E34F26.svg?&style=for-the-badge&logo=html5&logoColor=white)